JimKing100/Multiple_Offers/README.md

 data - a data directory

-- Marin-MultiOffers-2015-2019-Final.csv - The raw data dowmloaded from the Marin MLS for muliple offer sales in 2015-2019.
+- Marin-MultiOffers-2015-2019-Final.csv - The raw data downloaded from the Marin MLS for muliple offer sales in 2015-2019.
 - prediction_errors.png - The prediction errors histogram used in the Evaluate tab.

 model - the model directory